rexresearch

 health and environmental problems for workers and others in the

-melting iron.
-Adding coke to the mixture, however, causes the
+for melting iron.
+Adding coke to the mixture, however, causes

-introduction of carbon and sulfur into the iron.
-These elements
+the introduction of carbon and sulfur into the iron.
+These

-must then be removed in subsequent processing.
-Also, the
+elements must then be removed in subsequent processing.
+Also,

-production of coke is an environmentally unfriendly process, and
+the production of coke is an environmentally unfriendly process,

-recently a shortage of coke has been a serious problem as well.
+and recently a shortage of coke has been a serious problem as

-and ferroalloys present similar problems.
-SO2 emission is an
+zinc and ferroalloys present similar problems.
+SO2 emission is

 Various methods have been used to supply the heat necessary to

-may be separated.
-These included the burning of fossil fuels such
+they may be separated.
+These included the burning of fossil

-as coal, coke, and oil, and the use of electric heaters.
+fuels such as coal, coke, and oil, and the use of electric

-introduces no additional contaminants into the metal being melted
+it introduces no additional contaminants into the metal being

-and produces no local emissions.
-One drawback of induction
+melted and produces no local emissions.
+One drawback of

-heating, however, is that it relies on the conduction of eddy
+induction heating, however, is that it relies on the conduction

-currents within the material being heated.
-Induction heating is
+of eddy currents within the material being heated.
+Induction

 Electric arc heating is a popular method to produce metals from